• Skip to primary navigation

 What to Serve with Italian Pasta Salad

-This pasta salad goes with just about anything.
-Serve at your next barbecue or alongside cooked proteins like chicken or steak.
-This recipe is excellent for meal prep and easy lunches.
+Cold Italian pasta salad goes with just about anything.
+Serve it at your next barbecue alongside cooked proteins like grilled chicken or steak.
+This recipe is excellent for meal prep and easy lunches too.
+Toss in grilled chicken strips or chickpeas for added protein.
 Here are some recipes I love to serve with this salad.

 • Easy Slow-Cooker BBQ Chicken Thighs